-Practical skills relevant to employment: On successful completion of the course, students will be able to:

-Learning Outcome Module Code Demonstrate a range of effective group and one-to-one facilitation and listening skills that clearly meet the practical, emotional and relationship needs of parents across the transition to parenthood.
-All Demonstrate a range of effective person-centred skills wher working with parents and professionals, showing respect for an individual's beliefs and needs and valuing their experience.
+Skills Skills and capabilities related to employability LO no. On successful completion of the named award, students will be able to: Module Code/s 5.
+Demonstrate a range of effective group and one-to-one facilitation and listening skills that clearly meet the practical, emotional and relationship needs of parents across the transition to parenthood.
+All 6.
+Demonstrate a range of effective person-centred skills when working with parents and professionals, showing respect for an individual's beliefs and needs and valuing their experience.
+All 7.
 Critically evaluate the effectiveness of both the courses and one-to-one interactions that they facilitate, and the support they provide, identifying strategies for improving their practice.
 All level 5 modules